leandroferreira77/test-qima/README.md

 > Access the URL [http://localhost:8080/auth](http://localhost:8080/auth)

 > To access the database go to the URL [http://localhost:8080/h2-console](http://localhost:8080/h2-console)
+> Access --> User Name: sa and Password:

 ## 3-To access the application, you must use the following access data: